Chapter 24:

 Baby Magic 101

 And every time chaos began to swirl out of Mutsuki’s control, Youchan appeared with impeccable timing and steady hands.
-Always ready with a soft voice and a look that said she had already predicted today’s disaster three steps ahead.
+Always ready with a soft voice and a steady aura that Mutsuki could depend on before he spiralled emotionally.

-The morning sun filtered through the paper screens, painting soft amber onto polished cedar floors.
-A faint thread of incense drifted from the main hall.
+The day started with the morning sun filtering through the paper screens, painting soft amber onto polished cedar floors.
+A faint thread of the latest incense aroma frenzy drifted from the main hall.
+The parents had been giving plenty offerings for the shrine, which Youchan do use around on the daily.

 Youchan had just finished sweeping before the children arrived.
-She stood by the door, smiling faintly as Mutsuki flipped through Maria’s syllabus with an unimpressed sigh.
+She stood by the door with a smile as Mutsuki flipped through Maria’s syllabus with an unimpressed sigh.

 ‘Week three… ‘’geographical magic sources and ley line theory’’…’ he muttered.
 ‘Right.
 Because six-year-olds definitely need geomancy.’